UraYukimitsu/DiscordBootstrap/README.md

 `Console` tab.
 You'll be met with a warning telling you that you have a 110% chance I'm scamming you.
 Here, paste the contents of `jsConsole.js` and press Enter.

-### An additional step may be required depending on your version of Discord - instructions will appear on-sceen if needed.
+### An additional step may be required depending on your version of Discord - instructions will appear on-screen if needed.
 ### Make sure your JS console is logging *ALL* messages if that additional step is required.

 After that, you can load CSS and JS into your Discord client easily with a command like